fabienbaron/squeeze/Readme.md

 SQUEEZE includes several visualization tools for GDL and Python (requires Astropy).
 With these you can:

-* Follow monothread reconstructions as they run, seeing chi2 and regularizations evolve in real time.
+* Follow single-chain reconstructions as they run, seeing chi2 and regularizations evolve in real time.
-* Follow multithreaded reconstruction as they run, checking for thread mixing for parallel tempering or for converge for simulated annealing.
+* Follow multi-chain reconstruction as they run, checking for chain mixing for parallel tempering or for converge for simulated annealing.
 * Analyze the full MCMC probability chain of a reconstruction.
 * Plot the residuals of the reconstructions.

 To display and analyze the reconstruction process, a set of utilities has been developped in several interpreted languages (IDL/GDL, PYTHON, JULIA).

 * squeeze_display: displays the ongoing reconstruction (chi2 and regularizers,
-current image, previous final image)
+current image, previous final image).
+This requires using the option "-temporaryfits" in SQUEEZE to continuously write chain files.

-* squeeze_threads: displays the ongoing reconstruction when using multiple threads, e.g. when using parallel tempering
+* squeeze_display_chains: displays the ongoing reconstruction when using multiple chains, e.g. when using parallel tempering.
+This requires using the option "-temporaryfits" in SQUEEZE to continuously write chain files.

 * plot_res: displays the final reconstructed FITS image, as well as how well it fits the data.
 To be used after reconstruction.